DaniyarK006/sdp-4asik/README.md

 The Bridge pattern is a structural design pattern that separates abstraction and its implementation so that they can be modified independently.
 This solves the problem of combinatorial class explosion when supporting multiple variations of functionality.

-Project Goal: Demonstrate the application of the Bridge pattern using a document rendering system for various formats (HTML, Markdown, Plain Text).
+Project Goal: Demonstrate the application of the Bridge pattern using a document rendering system for various formats (HTML, Markdown, Plain Text)

 Tasks:
 - Implement a document hierarchy (Article, Resume, Book)